Zepmann/lldap-cli/README.md

 DESCRIPTION
   This is the main administration command that can be used for all interactions with LLDAP.
-It offers the same functionality as the web interface as of LLDAP v0.5.0, and offers additional functionality for working with custom user and group attributes as introduced in LLDAP v0.5.1-alpha.
+It offers the same functionality as the web interface as of LLDAP v0.6.1.
+Do not use with older LLDAP versions.

 ENVIRONMENT
   Environment variables can be used to provide connection information.